milvus-io/milvus-docs/site/en/userGuide/insert_data.md

 You can also migrate data to Milvus with [MilvusDM](migrate_overview.md), an open-source tool designed specifically for importing and exporting data with Milvus.

+Milvus 2.1 supports VARCHAR data type on scalar field.
+When building indexes for VARCHAR-type scalar fields, the default index type is dictionary tree.

 The following example inserts 2,000 rows of randomly generated data as the example data (Milvus CLI example uses a pre-built, remote CSV file containing similar data).
 Real applications will likely use much higher dimensional vectors than the example.
 You can prepare your own data to replace the example.

 ## Prepare data